 Drilling fluid (i.e. mud) goes from the mud pits to main rig pumps (i.e. mud pump), and then major components including surface piping, standpipe, kelly hose, swivel, kelly, drill pipe, drill collar, bit nozzles, the various annular geometries (annulus means space between drill pipe and hole) of the open hole and casing strings, flow line, mud control equipment, mud tanks, and again the mud pit/mud pump (Figure 1).
 It is obvious that the rock cuttings must be removed from the borehole to allow drilling to proceed.
 This is done by pumping drilling fluid down the drill-string, through the bit and up the annulus.

 The cuttings are then separated from the mud, which is then recycled.
-The circulating system (i.e. drilling fluid) also enables to clean the hole of cuttings made by the bit; to exert a hydrostatic pressure sufficient to prevent formation fluids entering the borehole; and to maintain the stability of the hole by depositing a thin mud-cake on the sides of the hole.
+The circulating system (i.e. drilling fluid) also enables to clean the hole of cuttings made by the bit; to exert a hydrostatic pressure sufficient to prevent formation fluids entering the borehole, and to maintain the stability of the hole by depositing a thin mud-cake on the sides of the hole.

 The main components related to the circulating system are mud pumps, mud pits, mud mixing equipment and contaminant removal equipment (Figure 2).
-The detail equipment list for this system is shown in Figure 1 and Figure 2.
+The detailed equipment list for this system is shown in Figure 1 and Figure 2.
 Drilling fluid is usually a mixture of water, clay, weighting material (barite) and chemicals.
 A variety of mud are now widely used (i.e. oil base, invert oil emulsion).

 The mud must be mixed and conditioned in the mud pits, and then circulated by large pumps i.e. sludge pumps (Figure 3).
 A schematic diagram illustrating a typical rig circulating system along with its flow direction is depicted in Figure 3.
-The mud is pumped through whole cycle as mentioned in the Figure 3.
-Once the mud comes back to the surface again, the solids must be removed and the mud is conditioned prior to being re-circulated.
+The mud is pumped through the whole cycle as mentioned in Figure 3.
+Once the mud comes back to the surface again, the solids must be removed and the mud is conditioned prior to be re-circulated.
 These solids and some other contaminants are removed using shale shaker, desander, desilter, and vacuum degasser (Figure 5).

 The mud pit is usually a series of large steel tanks, all interconnected and fitted with mud agitators to maintain solids in suspension (Figure 6).
 Some pits are used for circulating (i.e. suction pit) and others for mixing and storing fresh mud.
 Most modern rigs have equipment for storing and mixing bulk additives (i.e. barite) as well as chemicals (both granular and liquid).
 The mixing pumps are generally high volume, low discharge centrifugal pumps (Figure 2).
 At least two sludge pumps are installed on the rig.
-At shallow depths they are usually connected in parallel to deliver high flow rates.
+At shallow depths, they are usually connected in parallel to deliver high flow rates.